samtron1412/docs/math/vector.md

 # Overview

 - Vectors play a role in nearly all areas of mathematics and its applications.
 - In physical settings, they are used to represent quantities that have both magnitude and direction, such as velocity and force.
-    + Newtonian mechanics, quantum physics, and special and general relativity all depend fundamentally on vectors.
+    + Newtonian mechanics, quantum physics, and special and general re- lativity all depend fundamentally on vectors.
     + We could not understand electricity and magnetism without vectors, which are used in constructing the theoretical framework.
 - Vectors also play a critical role in computer graphics, describing how light should be depicted, and providing a means to change the viewpoint of the screen appropriately.
 - Fields such as economics and statistics use vectors to encapsulate information in a manner that provides for efficient manipulation.

 # Vectors in the plane